hamedfirouzipouyaei/bashScripting/useful_hints.md

 # Remove all installed files
 xargs -a install_manifest.txt -d '\n' sudo rm -vf

+# From inside a docker
+xargs -a install_manifest.txt -d '\n' rm -vf
 ```

 **⚠️ Warning:** This command will permanently delete files from your system.
 Make sure you're in the correct build directory and that the `install_manifest.txt` file corresponds to the library you want to uninstall.